Having agreed with your pupil they are ready (see Ready For Test ) this deals with test preparation and routine.

 - This means an awful lot of ground can be covered.

-- The Portsmouth test center as an example there were 18 routes giving the examiner each route roughly twice a week.
+- The Portsmouth test centre as an example there were 18 routes giving the examiner each route roughly twice a week.

 - It is not possible or desirable to go over all the routes.